50 Delicious Easter Dessert Ideas to Try This Spring

 Marbled Easter Egg Truffles

 This year, let the Easter Bunny bring a basket full of adorable Easter egg truffles instead of store-bought candy.
-The marbled candies are made from rich, smooth white chocolate and can be flavored using the extract of your choice.
+The marbled candies are made from rich, smooth white chocolate.
+Slip on your creative cap and customize these cute Easter desserts’ design (we love the marbled look!) and flavor (using lemon, mint, almond, or vanilla extract).

-Veggies and cake shouldn't work together ... but they do in this recipe.
+Vegetables and cake shouldn't work together...but they do in this recipe.
 And we're not just talking about the marzipan vegetable patch.
-Double up on the veggies in this dessert with a tasty combination of zucchini bread and carrot cake.
+Double up on the veggies in this Easter cake recipe with a tasty combination of zucchini bread and carrot cake.

 Pink Lemonade Cake

-Lemon-lovers will clamor for another slice of this lemonade-flavor Easter cake.
+Add some pucker to the party!
+Citrus fans will clamor for another slice of this lemonade-flavor Easter cake recipe.
 With lemonade buttercream frosting and pretty pink lemonade layers, this gorgeous cake is sure to impress everyone at Easter.

 Layered Sherbet Cake